Rigidity of high dimensional graph manifolds: Introduction

+Chapter \ref{quasiapp} starts out with a review of some basic notions: quasi-isometries, quasi-actions, and the Milnor-S\v varc Lemma.

+In Chapter \ref{construction:sec}, we introduce our (extended) graph manifolds, and establish some basic general results.
+A result by Leeb~\cite[Theorem 3.3]{leeb} ensures that every (extended) $3$-dimensional graph manifold containing at least one purely hyperbolic piece supports a non-positively curved Riemannian metric with totally geodesic boundary.
+A slight variation of Leeb's argument allows us to prove the following:

+\begin{theorem} Let $M$ be a purely hyperbolic graph manifold.
+Then $M$ supports a nonpositively curved Riemannian metric with totally geodesic boundary. \end{theorem}

-In Chapter \ref{construction:sec}, we introduce our graph manifolds, and establish some basic general results.
-In Section \ref{noncat0-easy:subsec}, we provide a first family of examples of graph manifolds which {\it cannot} support any locally CAT(0)-metric.
-More precisely, we construct examples of graph manifolds $M^n$ ($n\geq 5$) where the fundamental group of the walls is {\it not} quasi-isometrically embedded in $\pi_1(M)$.
-Such an $M$ cannot support a locally CAT(0)-metric, by the Flat Torus theorem.
+On the other hand, in Section \ref{noncat0-easy:subsec} we provide a first family of examples of (extended) graph manifolds which {\it cannot} support any locally CAT(0)-metric.
+More precisely, for $n\geq 4$ we construct examples of $n$-dimensional (extended) graph manifolds $M$ where the fundamental group of the walls is {\it not} quasi-isometrically embedded in $\pi_1(M)$ (these examples are genuine graph manifolds for $n\geq 5$).
+By the Flat Torus Theorem, for these examples $\pi_1(M)$ cannot act via semisimple isometries on any CAT(0) space, so $M$ cannot support a locally CAT(0)-metric.
+In fact, the fundamental groups of our examples contain distorted cyclic subgroups, so by the work of Haglund~\cite{Hag} they cannot act properly on any (potentially infinite-dimensional) CAT(0) cube complex.
+This contrasts with the recent advances in $3$-manifold theory.

+We also stress that our non-CAT(0) examples may contain purely hyperbolic pieces.
+Therefore, in contrast with Leeb's result in dimension 3, the hypothesis of Theorem~\ref{purelyhyp:CAT0} cannot be weakened by replacing the condition that $M$ is purely hyperbolic with the condition that it contains a purely hyperbolic piece.

+These first results already suggest that the geometry of generic graph manifolds may be more complicated than the one of purely hyperbolic graph manifolds.
+As a consequence, more care is needed in our analysis when non-trivial fibers are present.

 In Chapter \ref{toprigidity:sec}, we study the topology of our graph manifolds.
 Recall that the {\it Borel Conjecture} states that if $M, M^\p$ are aspherical manifolds with isomorphic fundamental group, then they are in fact homeomorphic.
 If the manifold $M$ is assumed to support a Riemannian metric of non-positive curvature and has dimension $\geq 5$, then the validity of the Borel Conjecture is a celebrated result of Farrell-Jones.
 Our next result establishes (Section~\ref{Borel:sec}):